tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 1. Capital costs are "one time" costs, such as equipment, factories, furnace, buildings.
 2. Operating Cost: Annual operating costs (labour, fuel, maintenance)

+Comparing mutually exclusive alternatives:
+1. Service Project - These are projects in which the revenue do not depend on the choice of the project.
+In the situation, we want to select the alternative with the least cost.
+That would include, a new machine, delivery trucky, or computerized system that would reduce utility usage.
+2. Revenue Projects - These are where revenues change as a result of the project.
+Our decision then is to select the project with the largest net gain to the firm.
+For example, a new manufacturing facility, a new system, or a new product line.